IMGD47/EvoPresent/Readme.md

 ## TO DO
-- [X] Official release of our paper and demo !
+- [X] Official release of our paper and demo！
-- [X] Launch of the self-improvement aesthetic agent this week.
 - [X] Training setup has been made available.
 The aesthetic model weights will be released this week.
+- [ ] Launch of the self-improvement aesthetic agent this week.
+- [ ] Certain benchmark data has been made available; however, due to potential copyright restrictions, the full benchmark will be released at a later time.

 ## EvoPresent Agent Pipeline